gmc-code/PC-algorithms/docs/maths_python/random_walks.rst

 | Simulate walking the plank on a pirate ship.
 | Have 9 positions on the plank, from 1 to 9, with position 1 at the start of the plank and 9 at the end.
-| Start at posiiton 3.
+| Start at position 3.

 ------------------------